Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Runnels County, Texas, can be a frightening and confusing experience.
-This guide provides a clear and concise overview of what to expect in the coming days and weeks, offering actionable steps to protect your rights and navigate the legal process.
-We understand you're likely feeling overwhelmed, and this guide is designed to provide immediate, practical guidance specific to Runnels County.
+Being arrested for Driving Under the Influence (DUI) in Runnels County, Texas, can leave you feeling lost and confused.
+The Runnels County Sheriff's Office and the Texas Department of Public Safety (DPS) actively patrol the area, and understanding the steps involved after an arrest is crucial.
+This guide provides a clear and concise overview of what to expect in the coming days and weeks, offering actionable steps to protect your rights and navigate the legal process in Runnels County.

 The hours following a DUI arrest are crucial.
 Understanding the process will help you make informed decisions.